Smart-Ace-Designs/ScriptoForm.Docs/docs/index.md

 # ScriptoForm

+Note: This site contains legacy documentation and is no longer maintained.
+The current ScriptoForm documentation is now available at: [ScriptoForm Docs](https://smartacedesigns-scriptoform-docs.netlify.app/)

 ## What is a ScriptoForm
 A **ScriptoForm** is a PowerShell script that generates and displays a [Microsoft Windows Forms](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/overview/?view=netdesktop-8.0#introduction) application that can be used for a specific management or system administration task in a computer network environment.
 Typically, a ScriptoForm is compiled into an executable file which hides the PowerShell console window during execution and provides a more seamless and familiar experience to the user.